Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Experimentation

 \paragraph{Synthesis} Brodzik’s in-kernel eBPF results confirm that moving inference into the kernel cuts per-event time by orders of magnitude without hurting macro-F$_1$ (DT $\approx$\,0.998). :contentReference[oaicite:1]{index=1} Our prototype, by contrast, emphasises richer \texttt{ftrace} function-graph context and graph metrics with SELinux enforcement and per-path/user whitelists.
 In return for this observability and policy coupling, our observed end-to-end latency (\S\ref{sec:results:perf}, Tables ~\ref{tab:sim-model-benign}–\ref{tab:compare-sim}) sits in the ms range and exhibits CPU/RAM pressure during I/O bursts.
 The sandbox baseline (Cuckoo\,v3.2\,+\,GBDT) is functionally effective but incurs the highest latency/overhead among the three in our setup, consistent with VM instrumentation costs.

 \paragraph{Limitations of cross-study comparison} Datasets, feature spaces, hardware, and measurement definitions differ (per-event processing time vs.\ audited write/append–to–verdict latency).
 We therefore avoid direct numeric ranking and instead use Table~\ref{tab:baseline-compare} to position strengths/weaknesses and to motivate future work on porting our rule/ML layers to an eBPF/LSM path to close the latency gap.
+While the lack of a shared evaluation harness prevents us from objectively validating our latency claims against eBPF and sandbox baselines using a direct numeric ranking, our prototype does objectively validate the functional strength of our enforcement mechanism.
+Specifically, we demonstrate that a dual-layer architecture can achieve millisecond-scale reaction times while preserving the rich explainability and administrative control of native SELinux CIL policies—features that are inherently absent in sandboxed or pure eBPF implementations.

 \paragraph{Threat model and enforcement surface} \emph{Brodzik\,eBPF} assumes in-kernel residency (BPF verifier–accepted bytecode) with LSM/syscall instrumentation and fixed-point arithmetic; models are compiled into eBPF programs and executed at hook time.
 This offers microsecond–nanosecond reaction but restricts model/feature complexity and requires kernel/toolchain compatibility.